 Today, Surtshellir leaves us with more questions than answers.
 Why did the Vikings build the huge wall?
 Was it to protect outlaws?
 Did it keep people from wandering into Pagan rituals after Christian lawmakers banned such rituals?
 Why the avoidance of the nearest source of black obsidian fire-starter?
 Why were there so many valuable beads from various countries?
 And why did the people bring only the choicest domestic animals’ bones into the cave?
 Did beads and animals serve as offerings to Freyr for protection or to Surt in order to pacify him?

-The Norse pantheon of gods and Jotnar were very closely tied to nature and all of its forces.
+In the old Norse religion, gods and the Jotnar (giants) controlled nature and inhabited the wilderness.
 Thus, it is not surprising that Surtshellir developed a reputation as a place of spirits, evil, and doom.
 For several hundred years, the locals completely avoided the cave out of fear.
 Whether outlaws used it as a hideout or chieftains used it to host major sacrificial celebrations, thanks to the work of Smith and Ólafsson, the magic and mystery of Surt’s Cave are coming to light.

 1. Ólafsson, Gudmunder, Kevin P. Smith, and Thomas McGovern.
 “Surtshellir: a fortified outlaw cave in West Iceland.”
 2009.